sophielabelle/sophielabelle/README.md

 <div align="center">I'm full-time Front End developer 👩🏻‍💻 and live in Vista CA!
 I like solving tough problems and actively learning new things.
 I love being outdoors and spending time riding my motorcycle, snowboarding and hanging out on the beach!
 If I'm not doing any of that I am rolling Jiu Jitsu or playing video games!
 Feel free to reach out and connect to talk about hobbies or projects! 🤘🏼</div>

-- 🌱 I’m currently learning React and Cypress
+- 🌱 I’m currently learning Typescript and GraphQL

 - ⚡ Fun fact: I was a snowboarding instructor for 5 years and ride motorcycles!